Lufthansa A320 & A321 Business Class Review

 in appearance.
 The seating on the A320 and A321’s are identical.
 I have also flown on LH’s A319’s in the past and the seating and service is the same as well.
 The bulkhead rows are slightly roomier and if the tray table is on the wall (in most cases it is) the armrest raises like all other rows (and not restricting seat width).
 If the tray is in the armrest then seat will be narrow.
 The one difference between Economy is the middle seat is left free in Business.
 In most cases it is just an empty seat, but on some aircraft or some rows, the middle seat has a tray covering it.
 So while the configuration is 3×3, the map will show 2×2 (seats A&C and D&F).
 As of now there are no power plugs or USB ports at the

-and both had it and they are adding to more aircraft) through FlyNet and my hope is at some point they will integrate Entertainment with the Wi-Fi.
+and both flights had it, others didn't, but they are adding to more aircraft) through FlyNet and my hope is at some point they will integrate Entertainment with the Wi-Fi.
 The cost for Wi-Fi on the Moscow to Germany routes was 3 Euro or Miles & More members can pay with 1000 miles for messaging, 7 Euro/2300 miles for surfing and 12 Euro/4000 miles for streaming (so you could access your own entertainment).
 Rates are less on flights under 90 minutes; 5 Euro for surfing and 10 for streaming.
 I was able to access Lufthansa’s site to check our status and speed was ok.

 Outside of the middle seat being vacant the other main perk to flying Business Class within Europe on Lufthansa is you are entitled to Lounge access.
 At Airports in Germany, a Business Class ticket entitles you to the Lufthansa Business Lounge.
 If you have Star Alliance Gold status, Miles & More Senator or HON Circle status you can visit the Lufthansa Senator Lounge (this status also gains entry to these lounges while flying in Economy).
 The Senator Lounges are slightly nicer and less crowded than the Business Lounge.
 They also offer better food and drink options.
 At other airports there is usually